Fingolimod (By mouth)

 - Check with your doctor right away if you have upper stomach pain, pale stools, dark urine, loss of appetite, nausea, unusual tiredness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

-- Your doctor will need to check your progress at regular visits while you are using this medicine.
-Be sure to keep all appointments.Blood tests and tests for heart function may be needed to check for side effects.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.Blood tests and tests for heart function may be needed to check for side effects.

 Possible Side Effects While Using This Medicine: